 Michael Lightfield is the Fiscal and Finance Manager and has primary responsibility for COSCDA’s fiscal and budgetary issues.
 He is also the President of Lightfield Wealth Management.

 Josh Shumaker leads COSCDA’s government relations as Director of Advocacy and Federal Programs.
-Representing COSCDA’s three mission areas of community development, housing, and homelessness, he engages federal partners and national stakeholders to ensure federal resources and policies adequately respond to state and local needs.
+Representing COSCDA’s three mission areas of community development, housing, and homelessness, he engages national stakeholders to ensure federal resources and policies adequately respond to state and local needs.
 Prior to joining COSCDA, Josh served in a similar role with the National Association of Development Organizations (NADO).
-He also has experience in working with local governments on community and infrastructure issues in his home state of Tennessee.
+He also has experience in working with local governments on community and infrastructure development initiatives in his home state of Tennessee.
 Josh holds degrees from Wofford College and the University of Memphis.